Sammy-Alawar/ipv4-fragmentation-tool/README.md

 This script builds and emits IPv4/UDP packets and can:

-send whole UDP/IP datagrams,
+Send whole UDP/IP datagrams,

-split a UDP datagram into proper (non-overlapping) IPv4 fragments, or
+Split a UDP datagram into proper (non-overlapping) IPv4 fragments, or

 craft overlapping fragments (final-fragment overlap or continuous multiple overlaps).